Opening Hours

 When We Are Closed

-NHS 111 online is for people aged 5 and over.
-Call 111 if you need help for a child under 5.
+Call 111 if you need help for a child under 5 or if you're unable to access online services.

-Call 999 in a medical or mental health emergency.
-This is when someone is seriously ill or injured and their life is at risk.
+Call 999 in a medical or mental health emergency — when someone is seriously ill, injured, or their life is at risk.

 NHS 111 Online

-• Treat yourself at home
+• Self-care at home

-• Go to a Primary Care Centre
+• Visiting a Primary Care Centre

-If you need face to face medical attention you may be asked to attend a Primary Care Centre.
+• If face-to-face medical attention is needed, you may be asked to attend a local centre

-Click here to access NHS 111 online or call 111 to speak to a staff member.
+Click here to access NHS 111 Online

 Non Life Threatening Emergencies